tdorssers/TeslaPy/README.md

 When you pass an empty string as passcode or factor to the constructor and your account has MFA enabled, then the module will cancel the transaction and this exception will be raised: `CustomOAuth2Error: (login_cancelled) User cancelled login`.

-:memo: If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then it is time to update your local copy or sync your fork of this repository.
+:memo: If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then it is time to pull this repository.
 As of January 29, 2021, Tesla updated this endpoint to follow [RFC 7523](https://tools.ietf.org/html/rfc7523) and requires the use of the SSO service (auth.tesla.com) for authentication.

 ## Demo applications